 Proportions: should fit within a square

-Note: if a separate image is not provided, the logo or graphics from the event banner will be used
+Notes: if a separate graphic is not delivered, the logo or graphic elements from the event banner will be used

-For Android users, the app can be published on Google Play in our account, or in your company's if you prefer.
-In the second case, you'll need to give our team access to it, with permissions to manage the apps.
+For Android users, the app can be published in the Google Play store on our account, or on your company account if you prefer.
+In the second scenario, it will be necessary to provide our team with access to it, along with permissions to manage applications.

-For iOS users, you need to use your own App Store account to publish the app.
-You can find the account setup guide here.
+For iOS users, to publish the app in the store, it’s necessary to use your own App Store account.
+You can find the setup guide here.

-In urgent cases, you can reach out to us to publish through one of our temporary accounts.
-As soon as you finish setting up your own App Store account, we'll transfer your app over.
-The availability of this solution depends on our prior commitments, so you need to let us know about your needs and we need to verify it.
+In an emergency, you can contact us and ask to publish it on one of our temporary accounts.
+As soon as you complete the process of creating your own App Store account, we’ll move your app to it.
+The availability of this solution depends on our previous commitments, so you need to submit this request and wait for our verification.

 ATTENTION!
-Treat setting up your App Store account as your top priority, since it's a time-consuming process.
-Apple carefully checks all sorts of account details and might ask for extra documents of various kinds.
+Treat setting up the App Store account as the highest priority, because it’s a time-consuming process.
+Apple thoroughly verifies various aspects of the account and may require you to send additional documents of different types.

-To build a dedicated app, you'll need to go through the steps below.
+To build a dedicated app, you’ll need to complete the steps below.

-Decide which accounts the app will be published from, as talked about above.
+Determining from which accounts the app will be published, as discussed above.

-Fill out THIS DATA COLLECTION FORM FOR APP PRODUCTION, which collects the app name and description, and graphic materials in vector files.
-After that, we’ll prepare a graphic proposal, which after your approval will be handed over for implementation.
+Filling out THIS FORM FOR COLLECTING DATA FOR APP PRODUCTION, which collects the app name and description, as well as graphic assets in vector files.
+Then we’ll prepare a graphic proposal which, after your approval, will be passed on for implementation.

-Create an event in our system, which will be made easier thanks to this article.
-You can update its content at any time, even after it's published in the stores.
-Our team has prepared a rich HELP section describing all the platform's possibilities.
-We'll also set up a meeting with you to go over the event management panel and recommend the best solutions to hit your goals.
+Creating an event in our system, for which this article will help.
+You can keep updating its content all the time, even after publishing in the stores.
+Our team has prepared an extensive HELP section describing all platform features.
+We’ll also arrange a meeting with you to go through the event management panel and recommend the best solutions for achieving your goals.

-Your event has to be at least partially filled with content for the new dedicated app to be sent to the stores.
-Their review takes up to a week, but sometimes it's just one or two days.
-During the review, any unfinished or completely empty modules should be hidden from the Admin Panel (use the HIDE COMPONENT feature in the CREATE → COMPONENTS tab → ellipsis next to the chosen module).
-You can keep adding data to them as needed.
+The event must be at least partially filled with content, so that the new dedicated app can be submitted to the stores.
+Their review takes up to a week, but sometimes it’s just one or two days.
+During the review, all unfinished or completely empty modules should be hidden from the Admin Panel level (the HIDE COMPONENT function in the CREATE → COMPONENTS tab → ellipsis next to the selected module), and you can keep entering data into them.

-The process is similar to publishing, and that’s updating the app.
-Store review of the update is way quicker than publishing a new app – it usually takes up to two days.
+A process similar to production is updating the app.
+Verification of the update by the stores is much faster than publishing a new app - it usually takes up to two days.
 It happens in a few situations:

-Annual license renewal – lets you fill out the form again, and change the name, descriptions, and visual identity.
+Annual license update - allows you to fill out the form again and change the name, descriptions, and visual identity.

-Adding new features – when the app already needs to be available to participants, but some solutions are still being worked on by our dev team.
+Introduction of new features - when the app already has to be made available to participants, but some solutions are still being prepared by our development team.

-Bug – if some error seriously blocks use of the key features.
-Depending on the type of bug, fixing it might mean releasing an update that participants should get to avoid more issues.
+Bug - if an error critically prevents the use of key features.
+Depending on the type of error encountered, it’s possible that fixing it will require releasing an update that participants should download to avoid running into the problem again.

 Have a great event with Meeting Application!